countpauper/countpauper/Angel/Design/Language Design.md

 ```

 ## Namespace
-A namespace is a clause, whose predicat is the name and the argument is a *set* of predicates,
+A namespace is a clause (pair), whose predicate (key) is the name and the argument is a *set* of predicates,
 so their order does not matter but they are unique.
 By default each axiom is added to the root namespace, but to separate domains of knowledge,
 while still allowing them to refer to each other, a namespace can be wrapped around this set